heroncenter/heroncenter.github.io/pages/spaces.md

 # The Wildlife Sanctuary in Westport
 <br />

 ## Protecting our natural world is essential to our survival.
 Beyond that, it is the source for inspiration and beauty.
 <br />
 Since 2012, the Squillante Family Trust has bequeathed our mission with 22 acres in Westport MA.
 The land we work with is part of a magical Riparian Biome.
-Riparian biomes are essential ecosystems that support clean air, water and protection from erosion and flooding.
-We have partnered with N.R.C.S. to implement a Forest Management Plan to enhance ecology, augment conservation practices, and support our pollinators.
+These biomes are essential ecosystems that support clean air, water and provide protection from erosion and flooding.
+We have partnered with N.R.C.S. to implement a Forest Management Plan to enhance ecology, augment conservation practices, and do more to support our pollinators.

 Education is an integral part of ensuring sustainability and wellness.
-Our Center provides Free access to green space for passive recreation in addition to welcoming the public into our space for educational experiences.
+Our Center provides free access to green space for passive recreation in addition to welcoming the public into our space for educational experiences.
 <br />

 {% include my-gallery.html folder="westport" %}

 ### What's outside?
 <br />
-The Wildlife Sanctuary contains 22 acres of riparian biome with fields, meadows, trails, wildlife ponds and more to explore).
-Our Center provides free access to green space for passive recreation in addition to welcoming the public into our space for educational experiences.
-Programs, classes, and events take place at the Treehouse Yurt (round house) or on the Tiered Garden Stage.
+Features to explore: Forests, vernal streams & pools, meadows, fresh water ponds & more.

 <br >
 ### Address:
 179 Legacy Lane, Westport MA 02790

 ### When to Visit / Open Hours:
-Open dawn to dusk for passive recreation.
-Programs, classes, and events are at the scheduled time.
+Open from dawn to dusk for passive recreation, daily through all seasons.
+Visit the dedicated pages for when educational programs, classes, and events take place.

 ---
 <a id="fall-river"></a>